Where do you go when you have a problem?

 The problem is that what might seem to us to be a reasonable shortcut toward truth ends up being a wrong turn that derails the person’s spiritual progress.
 Feeling pressured to take a premature step, they will likely slow down or, in some cases, even abort the whole process.
 Mark learned this lesson the hard way.
 It happened a few years ago when our church was putting on a week-long presentation that combined contemporary music and drama to communicate Christianity to people who don’t normally go to church.

 He had bought four tickets for the Friday night performance, and along with his wife, Heidi, had invited another couple.
-But that couple cancelled at the last minute.
+But that couple canceled at the last minute.
 Now it was the day of the event, and they were holding two extra tickets with no one to bring.

-Mark drove home from the office that evening, and as he tuned into his driveway, he saw the young couple who lived next door walking on the sidewalk in front of his house.
+Mark drove home from the office that evening, and as he turned into his driveway, he saw the young couple who lived next door walking on the sidewalk in front of his house.
 They weren’t married, had shown no inclination toward spiritual interests, and he only knew them by their first names.
 Still, he figured, why not give it a shot?

 “Hey Scott!” he called out.
 “I was wondering if you two are busy tonight.
 You see, I’ve got these extra tickets to a concert at our church.”
 He quickly tried to dispel any stereotypes they might have and to convey that this would feature music they’d really like, that there would be professional-quality and up-to-date drama, good sound and lighting, and so on.
 And then he asked if they would like to go.
 Push the pause button for a moment.
 If you think along the lines I do, you’re probably admiring the confidence Mark showed in forthrightly explaining this opportunity and inviting a couple he’d barely even met.
 It was the kind of thing a lot of us think about doing but find it hard to muster the needed courage.
 The only problem, as he found out, was that it was probably too bold and too quick.
-It risked the possibility of scaring them away not only from this, but also from future chances for interaction.
+It risked the possibility of scaring them away not only from this but also from future chances for interaction.

 Scott glanced shyly at his girlfriend for a moment and then looked at the ground.
 Somewhat awkwardly he finally said, “Um…thanks anyway, but I don’t think we’ll go this time…but, well, if you’d ever like to get together in the backyard for a barbecue, let us know.”
 As they walked away, Mark thought to himself, “Why didn’t I think of that?
 In fact, that’s the very thing I’ve been teaching in my evangelism seminars for years: you’ve got to barbecue first!”